tkn-tub/ns3-gym/src/lr-wpan/doc/lr-wpan.rst

 The following tests have been written, which can be found in ``src/lr-wpan/tests/``:

+* ``lr-wpan-ack-test.cc``:  Check that acknowledgments are being used and issued in the correct order.
+* ``lr-wpan-collision-test.cc``:  Test correct reception of packets with interference and collisions.
 * ``lr-wpan-error-model-test.cc``:  Check that the error model gives predictable values.
 * ``lr-wpan-packet-test.cc``:  Test the 802.15.4 MAC header/trailer classes
 * ``lr-wpan-pd-plme-sap-test.cc``:  Test the PLME and PD SAP per IEEE 802.15.4